| aa | a type of lava. |

 | craterous | pertaining to, or resembling, a crater. |

-| craton | a large, relatively stable section of earth's crust, forming the basis of a continent or ocean.
-[Gk. kratos, strength]. |
+| craton | (Greek) a large, relatively stable section of earth's crust, forming the basis of a continent or ocean. |

-| cratonic | relating to a CRATON, a large, relatively stable section of earth's crust. |
+| cratonic | relating to a craton, a large, relatively stable section of earth's crust. |

-| creston | an outcrop. |
+| creston | (Spanish) an outcrop. |

-| crevasse | a deep crevice or open fracture in glacier ice; (verb) to make a crevasse in > CREVASSES, CREVASSING, CREVASSED. |
+| crevasse | a deep crevice or open fracture in glacier ice; (verb) to make a crevasse in. |

-| cuesta | a geological feature > gentle slope on one side, cliff on the other. |
+| cuesta | (Spanish) a geological feature, gentle slope on one side, cliff on the other. |

 | cutbank | a steep stream bank. |

-| cwm | a Welsh word for valley. |
+| cwm | (Welsh) a valley. |

 | dale | a valley. |

-| dargle | a dell. |
+| dargle | (Scott) a dell. |

-| debouchure | the mouth of a river or strait. |
+| debouchure | (Fr.) the mouth of a river or strait. |

 | deglaciation | the melting of ice due to the retreat of a glacier. |

-| dell | a small, retired valley; a ravine. |
+| dell | a small, retired valley. |

 | delta | the often triangular-shaped alluvial deposition area at the mouth of a river. |

-| deltaic deltic | relating to a DELTA. |
+| deltaic | relating to a delta. |

 | dene | a sandy tract or dune by the seashore. |

-| desertic | arid and barren. |
+| desertic | like a desert, arid and barren. |

-| diapir | an anticlinal fold in which the overlying rock has been pierced by material from beneath.
-[Gk. diapeirainein, to pierce]. |
+| diapir | an anticlinal fold in which the overlying rock has been pierced by material from beneath. |

-| diluvial diluvian | of, relating to, or brought about by a flood.
-[L. diluere, to wash away]. |
+| diluvian | of, relating to, or brought about by a flood. |

-| dimble | a deep and shady dell, a dingle > DIMBLES. |
+| dimble | a deep narrow wooded valley. |

-| dingle | a dell. |
+| dingle | a deep narrow wooded valley, a dell. |

-| djebel jebel | a hill, a range of mountains. |
+| djebel | (Arabic) a hill, a range of mountains. |

-| doab | a tongue or tract of land included between two rivers; as, the doab between the Ganges and the Jumna.
-[Persian do-ab, two waters]. |
+| doab | (Urdu) a tongue or tract of land included between two rivers; as, the doab between the Ganges and the Jumna. |

-| dolina doline | a typically funnel-shaped basin in a karstic region. |
+| dolina | (Russian) a typically funnel-shaped basin in a karstic region. |

-| donga | a gully made by soil erosion. |
+| donga | (Zulu) a gully made by soil erosion. |

 | downland | a rolling treeless upland. |